Beer Line Cleaning Equipment

 November 16, 2023

 Tap towers are an essential part of any bar or pub that serves draft beer.
+The insulated box within the draft beer tower houses the glycol lines, maintaining optimal temperature for the beer.
 They are responsible for delivering beer from the keg to the glass, and they come in various styles and materials to suit different needs and preferences.
 Tap towers also play a crucial role in the overall customer experience, as they are often the centerpiece of the bar and can make a lasting impression on patrons.

 Draft beer is a popular choice among customers due to its freshness and unique flavor profile.
 Tap towers are an integral part of the draft beer system, as they help to regulate the flow of beer and maintain its quality.
 Different types of tap towers are available, including single, double, and triple tap towers, depending on the number of beers that need to be served.
 Materials such as brass, stainless steel, and a chrome finish are commonly used to construct tap towers, each with its own set of advantages and disadvantages.